VictoriaSanchezz/cypress-first-steps/README.md

 # My Cypress Automation

-This project uses Cypress to automate and test a login and user update features.
+This project uses Cypress to automate and test login and user update features.
 Cypress is a JavaScript-based end-to-end testing framework that allows developers to write and execute tests in a real browser.

-# Installation
+## Installation
 ```bash
 npm install
 ```